Foreign Workers’ H-1B Visa Summarized

 First, the employer must file a Labor Condition Application (LCA), Form ETA-9035, with the Department of Labor.
 In this LCA, the employer must certify that the employee will receive a wage comparable to wages paid a U.S. worker in that position.
 Completing this form may require the assistance of an immigration lawyer.

 After LCA certification, employers must file Form I-129, Petition for a Nonimmigrant Worker.
 This form is submitted to the USCIS Service Center in the jurisdiction of the state in which the applicant will be working.
 Upon approval, Form I-797 is sent to the employer, and the American consulate where the applicant will be processed is notified.
-If the applicant is in the U.S. and has filed a change of status, he or she may remain in the U.S. as a non-immigrant.
-The applicant may begin working on October 1 or on the date they requested in the application.
+If the applicant is in the United States and has filed a change of status, he or she may remain in the United States as a nonimmigrant.
+The applicant may begin working on October 1 or on the date requested in the application.

-If not already in the U.S., the H-1B applicant may be processed at the consulate in his or her home country.
+If not already in the United States, the H-1B applicant may be processed at the consulate in his or her home country.
 In such cases, the DS-160 electronic form must be filed through the Department of State’s website.

-Processing the H-1B Visa can take from three to six months at a fee of $325.
-Premium processing takes place within two weeks, but the fee is $1,225.
-Employers must pay a fraud fee of $500 and an American Competitiveness and Workforce Improvement Act (ACWIA) fee of $750 (25 or fewer workers) or $1,500 (more than 25 workers).
+Processing the H-1B visa can take from three to six months at a fee of $460.
+Premium processing takes place within 15 calendar days, but the fee is $1,440.
+Employers must pay a fraud fee of $500 and an ACWIA fee of $750 (25 or fewer workers) or $1,500 (more than 25 workers).